serg-you-lin/SnapMark/README.md

 - Python 3.8+
 - ezdxf >= 1.0.0

-## Documentation

-For detailed documentation and more examples, visit the [GitHub repository](https://github.com/serg-you-lin/SnapMark).

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License